tetreault/react-native-arkit-demo/README.md

-# React Native ARKit Demo
+# React Native AR Demos

+Some of the basic demos so far:

+- ExpoARBasicDemo - created using Expo's AR API
+- RNARKitDemo - created using `react-native-arkit`

 ## Getting started with AR with Expo AR: